 Nylon is a semi-crystalline plastic, that it has both amorphous (unstructured) as well as crystalline (structured) regions.

-When heat is applied it does not begin to slowly melt like amorphous resins, rather it stays firm until it reaches its melting point and then melts all at once.
+In terms of crack resistance, nylon takes the cake and serves as something of a standard for industrial applications that require increased heat and chemical resistance.
+When heat is applied, it does not begin to slowly melt like amorphous resins, rather it stays firm until it reaches its melting point and then melts all at once.
 Nylon has a relatively high melting temperature of 256°C/450°F.

 Have any questions about our usage of nylon in plastic extrusion?
 Let us know!